Merijn-DH/p5.js_ios/README.md

 * (fixed) Project menu shows up behind the keyboard (iPhone)
 * (fixed) Syntax highlighting doesn't update when text is pasted
 * unable to scroll in the webView
+* canvas is selectable in webView (very irritating)
-* prevent user from entering non-alphanumerical project names as it will be a folder
+* prevent user from entering non-alphanumerical project names (as it will be a folder)

 ### New features
 * (added) ES6
 * (added) DOM_JS should be automatically imported
-* Multiple js files per project
+* (working on atm) Multiple js files per project
+* sound library should be imported by default
+* commonly used character keyboard-row
 * Download zip file / push to github
 * Open zip file / clone from github
 * autocomplete